 Born in 1955, he studied music at a very early age coming from a Hollywood dynasty of film composers, which includes his father, siblings, and cousin, Randy Newman, of Toy Story fame.

 Although Newman’s early career was in Broadway music, he was able to start in Hollywood because of his family connections.

-As you’d expect from such a large and great body of work, Newman has won 15 Oscars and is still active today where he continues to work extensively with animated and live-action films.
+As you’d expect from such a large and great body of work, Newman has been nominated for 15 Oscars.
+Yet, shockingly has never won one.
+But, he is still active today, and he continues to work extensively with animated and live-action films.